KristopherKubicki/argon2_quantum/docs/getting-started.md

 python -m qs_kdf hash "hunter2" --salt 0011223344556677
 ```

+By default the command uses a local simulator backend and requires no AWS
+connectivity.
 Pass `--cloud` to route the request through the Lambda handler.
-In this demo it
-returns a fixed value but shows how the API would be used in production.
+In this demo it returns a fixed value but shows how the API would be used in
+production.

 ## Verify a Password